What parents need to know

 Is it any good?

-Readers will get what they are expecting here: An inspirational story of the talented star of last summer's London Olympics.
+Readers will get what they are expecting here: An inspirational story of the talented star of the 2012 London Olympics.
 Though readers will at times get bogged down trying to understand the complicated rules of competitive gymnastics, Gabby's authentic voice comes through; she often sounds like a regular kid who loves junk food and hanging out with her family.
 She even includes conversational asides in her text, like "LOL" and "Go Mom!"
 Her story will have particular appeal to Christian readers, who will connect with the scripture and Gabby's devout faith.

 GRACE,GOLD & GLORY celebrates strong families who sacrifice and support one another.
 It also encourages readers to work hard even when their goals seem impossible.
 Parents and teachers can also use Gabby's story to talk about important issues, ranging from bullying and poverty to setting goals and working through tough challenges.
 Even though readers will know how Gabby's story ends, they will find themselves holding their breath when it comes down to her final floor exercises in London.